In which a man falls in love with his reflection in

 But here a lovely couple still remained

-To patiently embrace the invading flames.
+To patiently embrace the invading flame.

 “I am a Cabaret,” Berlin affirmed,